Digitization

 When you can get a YouTube channel that shows you workouts for free, or an AI fitness app that gives you all the feedback you need for just under $10 a month, it's hard to justify renting for many people facing a cost-of-living crisis a personal trainer.

-We absolutely cannot compare the entire experience of a personal trainer with an app or this comparison is an insult to all personal trainers who work hard to get their license to become great coaches, motivators and experts in their field.
-Despite this, it is believed that the personal trainer as a profession and as a person, which was once considered a foundation in the fitness industry, is losing popularity.
-In order to survive in 2024, personal trainers need to think hard about how they can diversify their revenue stream.
-There is no shortage of potentially interesting areas, namely personal trainers today decide to run online courses. writing books, where their expertise comes to the fore, and some even go on the path of creating their own application.
-But we must not forget about "influencers", because there are also more and more personal trainers who manage to build an enviable online community and thus are content creators at least part of their time, and can even make a very good living from it.
+We absolutely cannot compare the entire experience of a personal trainer with an app, or rather, this comparison is an insult to all personal trainers who work hard to get a license to become excellent trainers, motivators and experts in their field.
+However, it is true that the personal trainer as a profession and as a persona, which was once considered a cornerstone in the fitness industry, is losing popularity.
+In order for personal trainers to survive in 2024, they need to think carefully about how they can diversify their income stream.
+There is no shortage of potentially interesting areas, namely, personal trainers today decide to conduct online courses. writing books, where their expertise comes to the fore, and some even embark on the path of creating their own app.
+But we must not forget about “influencers”, because there are also more and more personal trainers who manage to build an enviable online community and are thus content creators at least part of their time, and can even make a very good living from it.

 It is likely that few, if any, personal trainers, when starting their journey, think that one day they will have to master writing, maybe even programming, selling skills and posing in front of the camera.
 Not so long ago it was quite enough if you were really good at training people as a personal trainer, but today it is not enough at all.
 The most successful and well-known personal trainers today are not necessarily the best trainers, but rather those who build their brand and master their own marketing the best.